 What about less strenuous exercise?

 Some forms of less vigorous exercise may well be helpful, even immediately before bed.
 For example, yoga has been shown in research to improve sleep, and tai-chi or stretching session are often recommended as perfect activities to do before sleeping.

-This is because they can help you to unwind, clear the mind and relax before bed.
+This is because they can help you to unwind, clear the mind and relax.
 Not because they might tire you out in the way that exercise does.